MarkNahabedian/MapMyStuff/README.md

 ### web_server.py

-`web_server.py` is a python script that runs a web server locally.
+`web_server.py` is a python3 script that runs a web server locally.
 This allows the floor plans to be viewed locally, before changes are committed or pushed.